Iron Deficiency: Will You Get It?

 Common Causes of Iron Deficiency

-Increased demand: Infants, children, adolescents, and pregnant women have higher demands for iron; if the increased need is not met, anemia and other complications can result.
+Infants, children, adolescents, and pregnant women have higher demands for iron; if the increased need is not met, anemia and other complications can result.
 The total iron need during nine months of pregnancy averages about 1,000 mg for the mother.
 Inside the womb, a full-term infant eventually stores 300 to 500 mg of iron.
 Regular, intense exercise may increase the body’s demand for it.

-Excessive Blood Loss: Blood loss from any cause—whether it’s trauma, heavy menstrual bleeding, hemorrhoids, uterine fibroids, parasites, a stomach ulcer, colon cancer, or the use of intrauterine devices—substantially increases the likelihood of iron deficiency.
+Blood loss from any cause—whether it’s trauma, heavy menstrual bleeding, hemorrhoids, uterine fibroids, parasites, a stomach ulcer, colon cancer, or the use of intrauterine devices—substantially increases the likelihood of iron deficiency.
 Menstrual blood loss is the most common cause of iron-deficiency anemia in women of reproductive age.

-Cow’s milk and Infants: Cow’s milk is detrimental to an infant’s iron status.1 This occurs for several reasons: First, this beverage is very low in iron and can thus displace more iron-rich foods.
+Cow’s milk is detrimental to an infant’s iron status.1 This occurs for several reasons: First, this beverage is very low in iron and can thus displace more iron-rich foods.
 Second, as many as 40% of otherwise healthy infants develop occult (unable to be seen with the naked eye) intestinal bleeding from cow’s milk.2 The resultant loss of iron-rich blood further worsens their iron picture.
 Third, calcium and casein (a dairy protein) are present in high amounts in cow’s milk, and both reduce the absorption of non-heme iron.3 For these reasons, expert groups consistently advise against the use of cow’s milk for children less than one year old.

 Diseases and Iron Deficiency: